When a code base is ready for automated scanning, the repository is checked by PHPCS scan using the

 ERROR with severity level 5 may have issues such as (but not limited to):

-- Using a high number of posts per page
+- Using an unlimited or high number of posts per page

 Especially with escaping errors, there may be false positives.
 The only way to know for sure is by inspecting these lines further.
 Errors at this level expose the site to security and performance problems.